 During her initial trip, Nakonechny discovered that because the traditional arts were forbidden under the Soviet Union , many of these traditions were in danger of being lost in Ukraine.
 Therefore, in addition to her work as a master teacher in the Philadelphia community – where she has received apprenticeship grants from the Pennsylvania Council on the Arts – Nakonechny has also shared her knowledge in Ukraine through workshops and discussions and has become an associate to the National Center of Folk Culture "Ivan Honchar Museum" in Kyiv.
 For an article in Philadelphia Folklore Project's Works in Progress magazine, Nakonechny writes, "My art is my passion, and I feel a strong need to learn as much as I can about the millennium-old folk culture of my ancestors so I can pass it on to a younger generation. [. . .]
 We have become one big family, on two sides of the world, puzzling over this art form that was supposed to be lost."

 Nakonechny's work has been included in exhibits in both the United States and Ukraine.
 She is the recipient of a 2007 Pennsylvania Council on the Arts fellowship in folk arts.
-In 2008 Nakonechny received a Pew Fellowship Award from the Pew Center for Arts and Culture and in 2011 she received The Leeway Foundation Transformational Award.
+In 2008 Nakonechny received a Pew Fellowship Award from the Pew Center for Arts and Heritage and in 2011 she received The Leeway Foundation Transformational Award.

 Video about Vera Nakonechny, created by the Pew Center for Arts & Heritage in 2008.